apostrophecms/docs/docs/reference/server-events.md

 Code block examples represent the [`handlers`](/reference/module-api/module-overview.md#handlers-self) section of a module.

 ::: note
 As a reminder, when referencing an event in the `handlers` section *from within the module that emits it* we only need to use the event name.
+This includes events emitted by functionality that a module inherits (e.g., all piece type modules emit events from `@apostrophecms/piece-type` functionality).

 <AposCodeBlock>
   ```javascript